AI & Machine Learning

 These three properties combine to create a failure mode that is almost impossible to catch automatically: the query runs, returns a plausible-looking number, and is wrong in a way that requires domain expertise to detect.

-What an Ontology Layer Actually Is (And Isn’t)
+What a Semantic and Ontology Layer Actually Is (And Isn’t)

 In the context of NL-to-SQL, “ontology” gets used loosely.
 It’s worth being precise about what it means and what forms it can take.